Keeper-Security/Commander/README.md

 Keeper Security develops the world's most downloaded password manager and encrypted digital vault with millions of individual customers and thousands of enterprise customers worldwide.
 Keeper is a zero-knowledge, native and cloud-based solution available on every mobile and desktop device platform. <a href="#about-keeper">Read more</a> about Keeper or visit the [Keeper Security](https://keepersecurity.com) website.

-Keeper Commander is a command-line, interactive shell and SDK interface to [Keeper&reg; Password Manager](https://keepersecurity.com).
-Commander can be used to access and control your Keeper vault, rotate passwords and perform Keeper Enterprise administrative functions related to user onboarding and provisioning of vault records.
-Most features available in the Keeper Admin Console are available through Commander's interactive shell and SDK interface.
+Keeper Commander is a command-line and SDK interface to [Keeper&reg; Password Manager](https://keepersecurity.com).
+Commander can be used to access and control your Keeper vault, perform administrative functions (such as end-user onboarding and data import/export), launch remote sessions, rotate passwords, eliminate hardcoded passwords and more.
+Keeper Commander is an open source project with contributions from Keeper's engineering team and customers.
+If you need any assistance or require specific functionality not supported in Commander yet, please contact us at commander@keepersecurity.com.

-In addition to vault and administrative functionality, Commander can be used to perform targeted password rotations, integrate password management into your backend systems and eliminate the use of hardcoded passwords.
-Using our connector [plugins](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/plugins), Commander can execute a password rotation directly to any common system or service account such as Unix systems, SQL Databases, Active Directory, Amazon AWS, local Administator accounts, network devices, etc...

-Keeper Commander is an open source project written in Python, and it is under continuous development by the Keeper engineering team.
-As new features and capabilities are added to the Keeper platform, we add new commands and features to Commander.
-If you need any assistance or require specific functionality, please contact commander@keepersecurity.com.

 ### Use Cases